Should I Rent My Property Furnished or Un-Furnished?

 Posted by Mary McKenny

-I was going to spend my Friday night writing a blog about whether to rent property furnished or not, but have come across some faily useful advice elsewhere which I am going to reproduce and credit the authors.
-See below and see what you think!
+I had planned to spend my Friday night writing a blog post about whether to rent property furnished or not.
+However, I stumbled upon some quite useful advice elsewhere that I'm going to share and give credit to the authors.
+Take a look below and let me know your thoughts!

 The first thing to understand is that there are no strict rules guiding whether a landlord should furnish a property.
 It's completely up to you whether you offer it with nothing but bare walls and floorboards, or every possible kind of furniture, appliance, tools, kitchenware, bathroom scales and magic lanterns.
 Nevertheless, the decision to let a property furnished or unfurnished will make a difference to your chances of finding a tenant and the kind of tenant you will attract.